Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/attributeTransformer/setAttributeValue.md

 - **Replace mode**: Use when you need complete control over the attribute value.
 In object mode, completely replaces the entire object.
 - **Duplicate prevention**: Only applies to append mode, and works for string values in both string mode and object mode.
 - **Object merging**: In object mode append, nested objects are merged recursively.
 Properties that don't match the expected format for append are replaced (new value has precedence).
+- **Extended properties vs shorthand**: When transformations are required, prefer using extended CSS properties (e.g., `borderWidth`, `borderStyle`, `borderColor`) instead of shorthand properties (e.g., `border`).
+This ensures the browser handles property modifications correctly.
+When you modify a single property like `borderColor` on an element that uses the shorthand `border`, the browser may decompose the shorthand into individual properties, which can lead to unexpected behavior.
+Using extended properties from the start avoids this issue.
 - **Template evaluation**: The value property supports full template evaluation including `~.localData`, `~~.globalData`, `~>nearestKey`, and `~~>globalKey` patterns.
 - **Conditional execution**: Supports the same condition system as actions (`when`, `is`, `isEmpty`, `isNotEmpty`, etc.).
 - **Undefined handling**: `undefined` values are ignored in append mode but assigned in replace mode.